MedXProtocol/ipfs-service/README.md

 # IPFS Service

-This service containerizes IPFS.
+This service containerizes IPFS using Docker.
 We can configure IPFS to allow requests from certain hosts.

-# Setup
+# Local Setup

 1. Copy over config file